puppeteer/puppeteer/docs/api.md

 #### event: 'console'
 - <[string]>

-Emitted when JavaScript on the page calls one of console API methods, e.g. `console.log` or `console.dir`.
+Emitted when JavaScript within the page calls one of console API methods, e.g. `console.log` or `console.dir`.
 Also emitted if the page throws an error or a warning.

 The arguments passed into `console.log` appear as arguments on the event handler.